WSWUP/gridwxcomp/README.rst

     $ activate gridwxcomp

-on windows, or on Linux, Mac
+on Windows, or on Linux, Mac

 .. code-block:: bash